anzalks/raspberry_pie_camera_capture/README.md

 - Captures from IMX296 global shutter camera at 400x400 resolution
 - Supports 100fps native capture in raw SBGGR10_1X10 format
-- Records video using MJPEG codec in MKV format
+- Records video using H264 codec in MKV format (previously used MJPEG)
 - Streams data to LSL (Lab Streaming Layer) with numeric values
 - Web dashboard for monitoring camera status